stojg/recommend/README.md

 		)
     );

-If we wanted to find out which artists that Blair might like, we run the recommender like this:
+If we want to find artists that _Blair_ might like, we run the `Recommender` like this:

 	$recommender = new \stojg\datamine\Recommender('Blair', $artistRatings);
 	$recommendations = $recommender->recommend(new \stojg\datamine\strategy\Manhattan());